BigBossErndog/Amara2/README.md

 Built in C++ using SDL3, with exports to Windows and Web.

 *Note: Amara2 is currently available for Windows only.
-Sorry to my Mac homies, I can't afford a Mac :( I'll maybe do a Mac port if I receive enough donations through my [ko-fi](https://ko-fi.com/ernestplacido).*
+Sorry to my Mac homies, I can't afford a Mac :( I'll do a Mac port if I receive enough donations through my [ko-fi](https://ko-fi.com/ernestplacido).*

 [Click here for the latest release.](https://github.com/BigBossErndog/Amara2/releases)